 Students who consistently fail to meet this standard may jeopardize their eligibility for financial aid, including student loans and work study.
 The Office of Financial Aid (OFA) will notify you when your eligibility for financial aid is in jeopardy.
 The notification will include what you must do to regain eligibility or avoid losing eligibility.

 The OFA SAP policy may differ from that of Becker College.
 While a student may be considered in “good standing” with Becker College, they may not necessarily be making Financial Aid SAP.

-If you cannot complete a course or if you cannot attend any courses for which you registered, you must withdrawal (“drop”) officially from the class or from the College.
+If you cannot complete a course or if you cannot attend any courses for which you registered, you must withdraw (“drop”) officially from the class or from the College.